ssardina-agts/agtcity-sarl-mw/README.md

 ### Aggregators

 A set of classes are provided to support aggregating many percepts (for different players) into an aggregation, as there are much redundancy in the percepts received from the game server.

+So, the idea is to sense all players and build an aggregated view (in which repeated percepts are made unique), and then act on that.

 ## EXAMPLE AGENTS

-This package comes with two minimal examples
+This package comes with two minimal examples that basically show how to sense the environment, report some information, and move players around randomly.

+They also showcase the infrastructure provided to use the MW and store information as Java data (see `helpers/` and `entities/` subdirs).

 ### SuperSingleAgent ###

 This is one single SARL agent that manages all the players in the simulation via the Skill provided.
-It does almost nothing, simply sense and print some status information.
+It does almost nothing, simply sense,  print some status information, and move players randomly to facilities.
 Run it as follows:

-		java -cp target/sarl-agtcity-mw-1.2.0.7.2-jar-with-dependencies.jar io.janusproject.Boot au.edu.rmit.agtgrp.agtcity.sarl.mw.agents.SingleRandomAgent
+		java -cp target/sarl-agtcity-mw-1.3.0.7.2-jar-with-dependencies.jar io.janusproject.Boot au.edu.rmit.agtgrp.agtcity.sarl.mw.agents.SingleRandomAgent

 or since `io.janusproject.Boot` is the main class of the JAR file, just:

-		java -jar target/sarl-agtcity-mw-1.2.0.7.2-jar-with-dependencies.jar  au.edu.rmit.agtgrp.agtcity.sarl.mw.agents.SingleRandomAgent
+		java -jar target/sarl-agtcity-mw-1.3.0.7.2-jar-with-dependencies.jar  au.edu.rmit.agtgrp.agtcity.sarl.mw.agents.SingleRandomAgent

+and then select the single agent configuration `conf/SingleAgent`, as all agents are controlled centrally.

 ### Demo Scheduler